JetBrains/guide/site/java/tutorials/dependency-matrix/open-dependency-matrix/index.md

 topics:
   - java
 author: md
-subtitle: Opening the Dependency Matrix for your project
+subtitle: Opening the Dependency Matrix for your project.
 thumbnail: ./thumbnail.png
 ---